(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

 Jay Leno is a stand-up comedian who may be best known for hosting The Tonight Show with Jay Leno.
 These days, he is known as the host of Jay Leno’s Garage.

 During his interview, maybe one of the shortest JRE episodes at 85 min, he discussed his love for cars and his 12 garages.

 Leno also gives some history and insight into the world of stand-up comedy.
-One of the good things about it is that the conversation starts funny and ended funny.
+One of the good things about it is that the conversation starts funny and ends funny.

-In the JRE, Armstrong shared his perception about the spread of the substances, which were believed that can enhance your performance in different competitive sports, such as professional cycling.
+In the JRE, Armstrong shared his perception about the spread of the substances believed to enhance your performance in different competitive sports, such as professional cycling.

 He also discussed coming to terms with how he had betrayed his defenders and devastated the LiveStrong Organization.
 He also mentions Oprah’s interview was his preferred way of “coming clean.”